 Telluride is one of the most picturesque mountain towns you’ll find anywhere in the world—in fact they keep winning awards for best ski towns in the country.
 The old downtown is full of charming Victorian-era houses, and the whole area has a large variety of luxury rental homes that are perfect for eloping couples who want to splurge on a nice place to stay.
 (Heck, even a luxury airbnb is only a fraction of the price of traditional wedding venues.)

 Steamboat Springs is known as Ski Town USA – so there’s really no better place to elope in winter if you want to combine it with a ski trip!
 From world-class skiing in fresh powder to soaking in natural hot springs while looking up at the clear starry skies, Steamboat really shows off Colorado at its best.
-Here are photos from an elopement I photographed during the first snow of the season in 2019 at Fish Creek Falls.
+Here are photos from a Steamboat elopement I photographed during the first snow of the season in 2019 at Fish Creek Falls.

 While you can’t technically elope at the Ice Castles in Dillon, they make for an epic location for winter wedding photos.
 Just buy your tickets in advance, prepare to wait in line, and don’t be surprised if tourists ask to take your photo when they see you all dressed up.
 There are also plenty locations nearby that can be combined for a private ceremony in nature followed by portraits at the Ice Castles.
 See more wedding photos from the Ice Castles here.